 It’s hard to do the area justice after the beforementioned trip to Turquoise Bay.
 The major differences between the two areas are as follows:

 - Coral Bay has a giant caravan park, shops, hostel, another caravan park (I think) and the beach is about a 5 minute walk from these places.
-So it’s nice to be able to leave the beach and grab some food, ice cream, water, etc.
+It’s nice to be able to leave the beach and grab some food, ice cream, water, etc.

-- For Turquiose Bay, it’s in a national park and has no services besides an outhouse and a shaded area to eat.
+- Turquiose Bay is in a national park and has no services besides an outhouse and a shaded area to eat.
 The benefit of Turquiose Bay, if you’re into that sort of thing, is the fact that there were hardly anyone there.
 Had a cruise ship not have docked in Exmouth with day trippers on a bus tour, there would have been pretty much no one there other than the eight of us.

 - The water in Coral Bay was nice and by no means cold, but the water in Turquoise Bay felt like bath water.